Swedish court sentences ex-Iranian official to life for torture, executions | Law-Order

 Handing down its conviction and sentence, the Stockholm District Court said Noury, who it said was an assistant to the deputy prosecutor at the prison, had been "jointly and in collusion with others been involved in the executions", which it described as a "serious crime against international law".
 Iran condemned the verdict.
 "Iran is absolutely certain that Noury's sentence was politically motivated and it has no legal validity," Iran's Foreign Ministry spokesperson Nasser Kanaani said in a statement.

+Noury has denied the charges.
+"We are obviously disappointed that our client has been convicted.
+We will now analyse and review the details found in the court's judgement together with our client," said Noury's lawyer Daniel Marcus in an e-mail.
+"We will appeal."

 Amnesty International has put the number executed on government orders at around 5,000, saying in a 2018 report that "the real number could be higher".
 Iran has never acknowledged the killings.
-Noury, who denied the charges, is the only person so far to face trial over the purge that targeted members of the Iranian People's Mujahideen, which was fighting in parts of Iran, as well as other political dissidents.
+Noury is the only person so far to face trial over the purge that targeted members of the Iranian People's Mujahideen, which was fighting in parts of Iran, as well as other political dissidents.

-His lawyer was not immediately available for a comment.
-Noury can appeal.
-The verdict was met by jubilant cheers from hundreds of exiled Iranians who had gathered at the court.
+LOOKING FOR 'TRUTH AND JUSTICE' Under Swedish law, courts can try Swedish citizens and other nationals for crimes against international law committed abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)